BBC Radio Tees: BBC Radio Teesside

 The station was originally launched as Radio Teesside at 6 p.m. on 31 December 1970 with a local news programme entitled Teesside Tonight, presented by George Lambelle.

 BBC Radio Cleveland

 On 1 April 1974, the station became known as Radio Cleveland when the county of Cleveland was formed.
 The station moved to new studios in 1983.
-On 1 April 1996, the county of Cleveland was abolished and the boroughs of Stockton-on-Tees, Hartlepool, Middlesbrough, and Redcar and Cleveland were returned to County Durham and North Yorkshire.
+On 1 April 1996, the county of Cleveland was abolished and the unitary authorities of Stockton-on-Tees, Hartlepool, Middlesbrough, and Redcar and Cleveland were created.
 These four boroughs, along with nearby Darlington, now form the governmental sub-region of Tees Valley.
 Also included in the main coverage area is the Army's main garrison at Catterick Garrison, which is also included in the transmission area of Radio York on 104.3 FM.